Rishwanth05/Rishwanth05/README.md

 ---

 ### 🔍 [Crime Data Analysis — Urban Safety Intelligence](https://github.com/Rishwanth05?tab=repositories)
-> **Why it exists:** Raw crime data is public but almost never accessible — this project transforms it into actionable geographic and temporal insights that could inform policy, planning, and personal safety decisions.
+> **Why it exists:** Raw crime data is public but almost never actionable — this project transforms it into geographic and temporal insights that could inform policy, planning, and personal safety decisions.

 End-to-end data engineering and analytics project covering ingestion, transformation, and visualization of large-scale crime datasets.
 Built with a focus on reproducibility, clear schema design, and BI-ready output layers for Tableau/Power BI consumption.